 UHC opened its first Residence Hall in 2018.
 Living on campus at UHC is affordable and convenient.
 All UHC first-year students living beyond a 50-mile radius from campus are required to live on campus.
 There are many benefits of living on campus, including higher GPAs, higher graduation rates, and being an active part of our community.
 As an on-campus resident, you will enjoy amenities of the new facility, including a gym that is free to residents, experience being a part of a smaller campus community and fostering greater friendships and student interaction beyond the classroom.

 To apply for a room and secure your place in the priority line, apply for housing as soon as you are accepted by visiting uhcno.edu/housing.
-Housing applications will be available on
+Housing applications are available

-March 1st, 2018, for the 2019 academic year that begins this fall 2018 semester.
+for the 2019 academic year.
 All housing assignments are made on a first-come, first-served basis, depending on when you apply for housing.
-Please pay the $200, non-refundable application fee and sign the housing contract before June 1st, 2018, to complete your housing application and to reserve your room.
+Please pay the $200, non-refundable application fee and sign the housing contract before May 31st 2019, to complete your housing application and to reserve your room.

 UHC’s housing facility is co-ed and is available to all students and all majors.
 Fifty beds have been reserved for existing students, so hurry and apply today!